The term ‘employee turnover’ refers to the number of people who leave an organisation to be replaced by new staff over some time.

 Trust is a big one.

 Make sure you follow up on this with recognition and reward.
 Remember that not everybody is motivated by the same things.
-Inevitably some will see their value as reflected in financial terms, and respond well to bonuses, regular pay reviews, and other such incentives.
-Others feel valued when they are given more responsibility, entrusted with more business-critical tasks and decisions.
+Inevitably, some will see their value reflected in financial terms and respond well to bonuses, regular pay reviews, and other such incentives.
+Others feel valued when they are given more responsibility and entrusted with more business-critical tasks and decisions.

-Get to know who people are, and what drives them, and ensure they’re getting the type of feedback and recognition they need.
+Get to know your people and what drives them, and ensure they get the feedback and recognition they need.

 Another contributor to high employee turnover, and a particularly concerning one, is burnout.
-This is where someone’s work life is so intense and relentless, so draining, that they reach a point where they cannot go on any longer, and quit.
+Burnout occurs when someone’s work life is so intense and relentless, so draining, that they reach a point where they cannot go on any longer and quit.

-This is more common in fast-paced, competitive ‘dog eat dog’ type industries, and in work cultures where asking for help is seen as a sign of weakness or an inability to do your job.
+This is more common in fast-paced, competitive ‘dog eat dog’ industries and in work cultures where asking for help is seen as a sign of weakness or an inability to do one's job.

 In this scenario, if you can’t keep up, it can feel like the only option is to walk away.

-If you’re regularly losing employees due to burnout, this is a sign that something is seriously not right in the work environment: that you’re using the wrong strategies to motivate people, and that you’re not providing the support that employees need.
+Suppose you regularly lose employees due to burnout.
+This could be a sign that something is not right in the work environment: that you’re using the wrong strategies to motivate people and not providing the support employees need.

-It might be that you’re in an industry that is unavoidably fast-paced and stressful – if so, have processes in place to manage this.
-Encourage people to take time away when they need it, and communicate the importance of identifying a problem early rather than letting it reach crisis point – better a day off to reset and recharge than two weeks off sick, or a lost team member.
+You may be in an industry that is unavoidably fast-paced and stressful – if so, have processes in place to manage this.
+Encourage people to take time away when needed, and communicate the importance of identifying a problem early rather than letting it reach crisis point – better a day off to reset and recharge than two weeks of sick leave, or a lost team member.

 Recognise that physical and mental health go hand in hand, ensure your sickness policy reflects this and that your staff know they will be supported in keeping themselves fit for work, physically and mentally.

-Employee turnover is an inevitable part of running any business, and is not always a bad thing.
+Employee turnover is an inevitable part of running any business and is not always bad.

 The main thing is that it’s managed, that you’re not losing people as fast as you’re recruiting them, for reasons unknown.